Canadian Language Benchmarks

-The Canadian Language Benchmarks (CLB), or Niveaux de compétence linguistique canadien (NCLC) in French, comprise a 12-point scale of task-based language proficiency descriptors used to guide the teaching and assessment of ESL learners in Canada.
-Like the Common European Framework of Reference for Languages and the ACTFL Proficiency Guidelines, the Canadian Language Benchmarks describe ESL learners' successive levels of communicative achievement.
+The Canadian Language Benchmarks (CLB), or Niveaux de compétence linguistique canadien (NCLC) in French, is a 12-point scale of task-based language proficiency descriptors used to guide the teaching and assessment of learners of English and French languages in Canada.
+Like the Common European Framework of Reference for Languages and the ACTFL Proficiency Guidelines, the Canadian Language Benchmarks describe learners' successive levels of communicative achievement.

-The CLB's 12 benchmarks are divided into 3 parts: Stage I: Basic Proficiency; Stage II: Intermediate Proficiency; and Stage III: Advanced Proficiency.
-The CLB cover four skills: listening, speaking, reading, writing.
-There is also a French version of the CLB.
-The theory behind the CLB is explained in the document the "Theoretical Framework for the Canadian Language Benchmarks and Niveaux De Compétence Linguistique Canadiens" and includes pragmatic knowledge, grammatical knowledge, textual knowledge, functional knowledge, and sociolinguistic knowledge.
+The CLB's 12 benchmarks are divided into 3 stages of proficiency: basic, intermediate and advanced, covering listening, speaking, reading and writing.
+The theory behind the CLB includes pragmatic knowledge, grammatical knowledge, textual knowledge, functional knowledge, and sociolinguistic knowledge.

-Each benchmark is then described in terms of "Can do" statements or "Performance Descriptors".
-For example, the following are two task descriptors for Benchmark 5 in writing (from the 2012 version of the CLB):
+Each benchmark is then described in terms of "can do" statements or "performance descriptors".
+For example, the following are two task descriptors for Benchmark 5 in writing, from the 2012 version: